SheGazette/SheGazetteWebsite/README.md

 </tr>
 </table><br>

-## Contributing Guidlines
+## Contributing Guidlines✨
 <br>
-Please read the instructions to here to contribute to our initiative.
+If you've ever wanted to contribute to open source, and a great cause, now is your chance!

+See the [contributing docs](https://github.com/SheGazette/SheGazetteWebsite/blob/Patch-1/Contribution.md) for more information